"Behind the glass wall snow is falling." - Simon Mawer

 Les Demoiselles de Rochefort (France, 1967)

-I laughed with incredulity the first time I saw and heard Jacques Demy's Les Demoiselles de Rochefort.
+I laughed the first time I saw (and heard!)
+Jacques Demy's Les Demoiselles de Rochefort.
 Was it a musical comedy or an opera?
 Why was there so much recitative, why so little ordinary speech?
-It seemed so absurd at the time.
-Now it all seems absurdly delightful, and Catherine Deneuve never lovelier.
+It seemed absurd at the time.
+It still does, but also delightful, and Catherine Deneuve never looked lovelier, it's true.
 First released on Blu-ray (with mostly different extras) in the U.S. by Criterion in 2017, the film now gets freshened up on a region-B disc by the BFI.
 There's a new audio commentary by film critic David Jenkins; a new visual essay by BFI programmer Geoff Andrew (19 mins.); a 1993 documentary by Demy's soulmate, the filmmaker Agnès Varda (63 mins., also available on the Criterion edition); a 2015 video interview with Deneuve (7 mins.) and three audio interviews playable as alternate commentary tracks: Legrand in 1991 (71 mins.), Demy in 1982 (76 mins.), and Gene Kelly in 1980 (76 mins.).
-There's also an original theatrical trailer, a restoration trailer and a 32-page illustrated booklet.
+There's also an original theatrical trailer, a restoration trailer and a 32-page illustrated booklet with essays.